 Easy Aquatic Plants

 Aquatic plants are no different than gardening plants.
-Certain plants are more suited towards experienced gardeners, while others can be grown by gardeners of all experiences.
+Certain plants are more suited to experienced gardeners, while others can be grown by gardeners of all experiences.
 The same goes for live aquatic plants.
 Some require the patience of a skilled aquarium keeper, and others will grow in almost any condition.
 I'll cover the three easiest plants that any beginner fish keeper will be able to keep alive and enjoy!

 - Anubias barteri – This is my top pick for beginners looking to pick up aquatic plants.
 This broad leaf, lush green plant is very easy to grow and will accept a wide range of water temperatures and pH levels.
 The lighting requirement for this plant is 2watts per gallon of natural lighting (5000-6700K).